Rural American history: 1900-1920: The Golden Age of agriculture

 By 1900 prosperity had indeed returned, and a smashing victory against Spain in a short, popular war guaranteed McKinley's landslide reelection against Bryan.
-The following years to 1919 were unusually prosperous for rural America: prices were high and the value of each acre soared.
+The following years to 1919 were unusually prosperous for rural America: prices were high, and the value of each acre soared.
 1900-1914 was a golden age that rural spokesmen used as the ideal standard for the "doctrine of parity" that shaped federal policy for the rest of the 20th century.
 After taking inflation into account, the gross farm income doubled from 1900 to 1920, and average annual income (after inflation) rose 40%.

 Roads: Farm to town and town to city

 In the 19th century rural America made do with poorly maintained muddy dirt roads.
 According to David R. Wrone, Midwestern roads were as bad in 1910 as they were a century before.
-They created swirls of dust in the summer, froze into hard grooves in the winter, and transformed into swamps each spring and fall, ensnaring even the strongest horses and the mighty Model T. Agricultural goods could only be sold profitably if they were close to railroad or water transport hubs; carts and wagons couldn't withstand the relentless pressure of the bumpy roads.
-Farm horses were unable to handle the continuous effort of trudging through mud, and farmers couldn't afford the time to make long journeys.
+They created swirls of dust in the summer, froze into hard grooves in the winter, and transformed into swamps each spring and fall, ensnaring even the strongest horses and the mighty Ford Model T. Agricultural goods could only be sold profitably if they were close to railroad or water transport hubs; carts and wagons could not withstand the relentless pressure of the bumpy roads.
+Farm horses were unable to handle the continuous effort of trudging through mud, and farmers could not afford the time to make long journeys.

 Farmers did not like taxes so there was a system in which local farmers handled the maintenance of their nearby roads.
-In 1890-1930 there was a major effort to upgrade the rural road system, with local, state and national funding.
-Starting in 1908 farmers took the lead in buying Ford Model T automobiles, making it much easier to bring in supplies and haul out items to sell.
-Further it could pull a plow or connect its powerful motor to mechanical devices in the barn, and it was easy to repair.
-By 1924, there were 6,500,000 farms nationwide, on which farmers operated 4,200,000 Fords and other brands, as well as 370,000 trucks, and 450,000 tractors.
+From 1890 to 1930 there was a major effort to upgrade the rural road system, with local, state and national funding.
+Starting in 1908 farmers took the lead in buying Model T automobiles, making it much easier to bring in supplies and haul out items to sell.
+It could pull a plow or connect its powerful motor to mechanical devices in the barn, and it was easy to repair.
+By 1924, there were 6,500,000 farms nationwide, on which farmers operated 4,200,000 Fords and other brands, as well as 370,000 trucks and 450,000 tractors.

 Even more important was the commitment to intercity roads, which the merchants wanted.
 The Post Office entered the fray with Rural Free Delivery in 1906, which enabled farmers to order cheap consumer items from fat catalogs sent out by Montgomery Ward and Sears.
 In 1908 Sears distributed 3.8 million new catalogs across the country.
-Rural families relocated last year's catalog to the outhouse.
+Rural families relocated outdated catalogs to the outhouse.